aiondemand/aiod-enhanced-interaction/README.md

 ## Deployment

-For deploying purposes, we use a Docker compose config enabling us to deploy not only FastAPI service, but also Milvus vector database, and Ollama service if need be.
+For deploying purposes, we use Docker Compose configurations enabling us to deploy the FastAPI service along with its dependencies: Milvus vector database, MongoDB, RabbitMQ, Redis, and optionally Ollama service.
+The deployment also includes Celery workers and a Celery Beat scheduler for handling asynchronous tasks.

 *When specifying a path to a file or a directory, either specify the fullpath or prepend the relative path with `./` so that it is clear it's an actual path and it will be resolved as such.*

+### Build Process

+The deployment uses a build process that dynamically generates Docker configuration files based on your environment settings:

+1. **Dockerfile.final**: Generated from `Dockerfile.template.j2` based on GPU and chatbot settings
+2. **docker-compose.final.yml**: Generated from `docker-compose.template.j2` with all service configurations
+3. **.env.final**: Generated by concatenating `.env.app` (application config) and rendered `.env.template.j2` (deployment-specific overrides)

+The `.env.final` file is used by the Docker containers at runtime and contains all necessary environment variables for the application and its services.

+### Deployment Steps

 Perform the following steps to deploy the service:
 1. Create additional `.env` file (from `.env.sample` template) containing additional ENV variables to further modify the deployment.
 To be specific, said file contains the following ENV variables: